Drug benefit list

 Maximum allowable cost

-The maximum allowable cost (MAC) is the maximum amount Alberta’s supplementary health plans will pay for a specific drug product within a grouping of interchangeable groups subject to MAC pricing.
-A small number of products are subject to MAC pricing.
+The maximum allowable cost (MAC) is the maximum amount Alberta’s supplementary health plans will pay for a specific drug product within a grouping of therapeutically equivalent drug products, and are subject to MAC pricing.
+Evidence-based decisions are made to select the drug groupings subject to MAC pricing.

 Drug review process